liberationfonts/liberation-1.7-fonts/README.rst

 + "On Jul 18, 2012, Liberation fonts 2.00.0 version is released based on croscore fonts to resolve long standing licensing problem and also get more coverage present in croscore fonts."

++ Liberation 1.07.* has a bytecode hinting instructions and Liberation 2.00.* has automated hinting instruction.
+Though shapes are same due to hinting instruction, it gives different rendering experience.
+Many users still like liberation 1.07.
+Now liberation has 3 repos 1.
+Liberation 1.07, 2 Liberation Narrow and 3.
+Liberation in at `<https://github.com/liberationfonts>`_

 License
 #######